avaika/interview/README.md

 1. You have a java app source code.
 How would you build CI/CD pipeline?

 ## Databases
-1. You have database replication.
-How would you ensure it's still working?
+1. How to ensure database replication is still alive?
+How to monitor it?

 ## Monitoring
-1. How to monitor stuff?
+1. Which monitoring system do you prefer and why?

 ## ELK
 1. How to scale up and down elasticsearch cluster?
 Underwater stones?